bmc/brizzled/source/_posts/2011-06-29-initial-thoughts-on-google.markdown

 Google describes hangouts like this:

-> Hangouts are the best way for you to say, “I’m online and want to hangout!”  > Hangouts lets you:
+> Hangouts are the best way for you to say, "I'm online and want to hangout!"  > Hangouts lets you:
 >
 > * Chill with friends that are scrolling through the web, just like you!
 > * Use live video chat that puts you in the same room together!
 > * Coordinate plans, whether it's working on a project or meeting up for coffee.
-> * Maybe you’re bored.
-Start a hangout, invite your circles, see who’s around!
+> * Maybe you're bored.
+Start a hangout, invite your circles, see wh's around!
 >

 Hangouts support video, as well as chat, and Hangouts integrates with